 If you are looking for hotels, I will suggest using agoda.com.
 I personally use it since it has great discounts on hotels not just in Dalat but in the whole of Southeast Asia.
 You can even find some affordable luxury options too.

 On the other hand, for comforts like home or long term stay, definitely look through Airbnb.
-It does not just have great options but a chance to talk to locals and know about this place in depth.
-Here are some options that you may like.
+Apart from great options you get a chance to talk to locals and know about this place in depth.

 How to Go Around in Da Lat